bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 bis hierhin allgemein, nun noch etwas über TCP, siehe Dutertre Formal Modeling and analysis...
 <br>
 ###### Data Model
+The data model of Modbus is very simple as it was originally designed for serial Modbus communication.
+Nevertheless, it is common  to all variants of Modbus.
-Modbus distinguishes four different object types that a slave is represented by:
+Modbus distinguishes four different object types (commonly referred to as registers) that a client can provide:
 <br>
 ![](/docs/blog/assets/2020-07-xx/object_types.png)
 <br>